tytydraco/yessleep/out/Theres_a_chair_in_my_kitchen_and_its_driving_me_insane_Part_2__Final.md

 I'm sitting in the chair as I write this.

 The chair still had 2 legs this morning.
 I've counted 15 times since my last post.
+It feel harder to count them each time I do.
+I couldn't wrap my head around how this chair continued to stand, and it broke everything I knew.

 Sometimes I would count the back leg first, sometimes I would count the front leg first.
 It did not change anything; Two is always the final leg.

+I didn't sleep last night, I just stared at the chair.
+I could feel it staring back at me.
+I tried not to count the legs too often.

-Yesterday a police officer knocked on my door.
+Earlier today, a police officer knocked on my door.
 I didn't get her name whilst she was alive.
 She showed me a picture of Jason and his colleague and asked if I knew anything about their disappearances.
 I don't know if it was my pale face from living a nightmare, or my bloodshot eyes from lack of sleep, but she didn't buy my "No."

 She came in, pushing past me, and went into the kitchen.
 I had cleaned up the blood and guts, but it still smells terrible.
 She took one look at the chair, and looked at me.
 She could sense something off about the chair, too.
 I knew I would sound crazy if I told her everything, and I'd get blamed for everything that's happened.

-"That's the chair with 2 legs," I spoke calmly.
+"That's the chair with 2 legs," I spoke calmly, whilst inside I felt anything but.

 She did not take this as the warning I hoped it would convey, as she immediately pushed the chair to see if it would fall over.